Squirrels can be pesky creatures, and not only can they wreak havoc on your yard, but also on your home’s foundation.

 More specifically, squirrels hate the smell, and for this reason, using coffee grounds (especially those with a strong odor) can be useful for deterring squirrels from your yard.

 However, coffee grounds alone may not be enough, and you may have to call for additional help from a local pest removal company.

 So to answer "do coffee grounds keep squirrels away?" the answer is yes.

 Used coffee grounds can help to minimize a squirrel infestation, or help by keeping squirrels from the area altogether.

 Now that you know that coffee grounds keep squirrels away, the next question is, why use them?

 There are many different recommended methods for getting rid of squirrels (more on that later), so why use coffee grounds as your go-to method for keeping squirrels away?

 How To Use Coffee Grounds To Deter Squirrels

-Before dumping a whole tin of coffee grounds in your yard, there are a few things you should know about how to properly use them as a squirrel deterrent.
+Before dumping a whole tin of coffee grounds around the bird feeders in your yard, there are a few things you should know about how to properly use them as a squirrel deterrent.